 - Both Model A and Model B can be used for Assistant UE discovery.
+The SL Reference UE performs the Assistant UE selection for both Model A and Model B discovery.
+For Model B discovery, the Target UE may respond or not to an Assistant UE, e.g., based on the PC5 signal status of each received message.

 - Both SL Reference UE and Target UE can select Assistant UE(s) based result of Assistant UE discovery.
 SL Reference UE and Target UE negotiate the Assistant UE selection.

-Editor's note: For 5G ProSe case, whether U2U relay discovery and selection mechanism is supported is FFS.

-Editor's note: In V2X case, Assistant UE discovery will be determined during normative phase.
+NOTE 1: In V2X case, Assistant UE discovery will be determined during normative phase.

 For Ranging/SL Positioning procedure with Assistant UE(s):

-- SL Reference UE triggers the selected Assistant UE(s) to perform Ranging/SL Positioning procedure with Target UE, and gets the ranging result between the selected Assistant UE(s) and Target UE from the selected Assistant UE(s).
-SL Reference UE calculates the final Ranging result based on the ranging result between the selected Assistant UE(s) and SL Reference UE and the received ranging result between the selected Assistant UE(s) and Target UE; or
+- SL Reference UE triggers the selected Assistant UE(s) to perform Ranging/SL Positioning procedure with Target UE, and gets the final ranging result from the following options:

+- requests the ranging result or ranging measurement data between the selected Assistant UE(s) and Target UE from the selected Assistant UE(s).
+SL Reference UE calculates the final Ranging result based on the ranging result between the selected Assistant UE(s) and SL Reference UE and the received ranging result or ranging measurement data between the selected Assistant UE(s) and Target UE;

+- requests the final ranging result between the SL Reference UE and the Target UE from the selected Assistant UE(s) directly.
+In this option, the Assistant UE calculates the ranging result based on the ranging measurement data between the selected Assistant UE(s) and Target UE and between the selected Assistant UE(s) and SL reference UE; or

 - SL Reference UE and Target UE perform the Ranging/SL Positioning operation procedure with the selected Assistant UE(s) respectively.
 Then the measurement/result obtained by SL Reference UE and Target UE are used by the SL Reference UE or Target UE to calculate the final ranging result:

 - A scheduled ranging time for ranging service operation with Assistant UE(s) is used to get more accurate ranging result.
 SL Reference UE or Target UE can decide a scheduled ranging time, and share with each other or the selected Assistant UE.

+- Ranging/SL Positioning procedure between the selected Assistant UE(s) and Target UE, and Ranging/SL Positioning procedure between the selected Assistant UE(s) and SL Reference UE are performed independently, and each procedure can reuse the conclusion of KI#4.

 - For the Assistant UE involved for periodic Ranging/SL Positioning service request, the Target UE determines whether to keep using the existing Assistant UE, reselect a new Assistant UE or no use of Assistant UE based on e.g. signal strength or whether LOS path exists:

 - If the assistant UE is still required, the existing Assistant UE continues to be used, or a new Assistant UE is discovered and selected.